kmaeda16/libRCGA/README.md

 Uninstallation:

-Installation of libRCGA does not change any files or directories outside libRCGA-x.x.
-Thus, all you have to do for uninstallation is to delete libRCGA-x.x by typing "rm -r libRCGA-x.x".
+Installation of libRCGA does not change any files or directories outside libRCGA-x.x.x.
+Thus, all you have to do for uninstallation is to delete libRCGA-x.x.x by typing "rm -r libRCGA-x.x.x".

 Citation: